by Paul Iddon

 Revolution and eve of war (1979-80)

 In October 1978, Farah Diba, wife of the Shah and Empress of Iran, visited Najaf to meet Abu al-Qasim Al-Khoei, one of the most influential scholars of Shiism.
 While Al-Khoei criticized the Shah’s response to protesters in Tehran, he never expressed any support or opposition to the revolution in Iran.
-(Patrick Cockburn, “Muqtada al-Sadr and the Shia Insurgency in Iraq“, Faber and Faber, 2001, p.62)
+(Patrick Cockburn, “Muqtada al-Sadr and the Fall of Iraq“, Faber and Faber, 2008, p.62)

 In January 1979, the Shah fled Iran.
 The following month Khomeini made his victorious return to the country on the chartered Air France plane and began establishing a new regime in Iran.
 Saddam Hussein consolidated his power in Iraq the same year by infamously conducting a televised purge of his opponents in the Ba’ath Party in July and became Iraq’s undisputed ruler.
 He feared Khomeini would carry out his expressed desire to export the Iranian Revolution.
 Iraq is a Shi’ite-majority country and was then ruled by an elite within the country’s Sunni minority.
 Saddam Hussein was prepared to do anything to prevent Khomeini from fomenting revolution among Iraq’s Shiite majority against his regime.